lorenzoorsingher/ASA_Glovojs/README.md

 - [ ] Make sure agent doesnt crash when NO plan is found (og no parcels, no delivery zones, no reachable tiles)

-- [ ] fix order of parcels in plan generation
+- [x] fix order of parcels in plan generation
+- [ ] reimplement agent blocking logic